How Drug Courts Save Lives in Recovery

 • Evaluator

-Ask About Trauma-Informed Treatment and Training for Drug court Staff
+Ask About Trauma-Informed Treatment and Training for Drug Court Staff

-In 2012, I was Project Director for a three-year grant from the Substance Abuse and Mental Health Services Administration (SAMHSA) to provide an enhancement of the clinical services offered by our drug courts to include trauma screening and gender-responsive trauma-informed care (as appropriate) for all drug court participants based on the promising practice Helping Men Recover and evidence-based practice (Helping Women Recover, Stephanie Covington).
+In 2012, I was the Project Director for a three-year grant from the Substance Abuse and Mental Health Services Administration (SAMHSA) to provide an enhancement of the clinical services offered by our drug courts to include trauma screening and gender-responsive trauma-informed care (as appropriate) for all drug court participants based on the promising practice Helping Men Recover and evidence-based practice (Helping Women Recover, Stephanie Covington).
 This helped us identify possible cases of trauma for drug court participants.
 Drug court participants consistently self-report trauma histories and connections with efforts to self-medicate and addiction.

 One of my biggest takeaways from that experience was how critical it was to engage meaningfully with screening and assessing for trauma by trained professionals.
 For example, simply asking if clients “have a trauma history” is a clinical question, not a client-centered question.
 Clinicians need to speak to the client’s own perception of events that may have been traumatizing to them.
-Our clinical team found that clients minimize their own experiences and do not have always have the language to understand their personal histories, and they need time to feel safe enough to share those experiences.
+Our clinical team found that clients minimize their own experiences and do not always have the language to understand their personal histories, and they need time to feel safe enough to share those experiences.

-Once a female participant was asked if she had any traumatic experiences and she answered “no” to initial screening tools.
+Once, a female participant was asked if she had any traumatic experiences, and she answered “no” to initial screening tools.
 When she was interviewed again for an assessment by a clinician, she reported having been raped while being held hostage at gunpoint, watching friends overdose and die, and witnessing serious assaults while in jail.
 The client had believed that “trauma” meant only childhood abuse by parents.
 Without additional assessment, these traumatic events could have been left untreated; in fact, these events were linked directly to substance use to numb and relieve emotional pain.

 Substance use treatment that employs trauma-informed care and treatment proved highly relevant to the clients on a personal level and they connected with it in personal ways they could articulate.
-Court staff learned from presentations about the trauma-informed treatment curriculum ways that the criminal justice system is experienced by clients in a way that triggers past trauma.
+Court staff learned from presentations about the trauma-informed treatment curriculum and ways that the criminal justice system is experienced by clients in a way that triggers past trauma.
 The emphasis on trauma and addiction as a dual-diagnosis treatment need became a common language for making recommendations from the court.
-As a result, clients were more often referred for programs that included trauma treatment.
+As a result, clients were more often referred to programs that included trauma treatment.

-Peer Supports and Recovery Coaches
+Peer Support and Recovery Coaches

 A Lifeline of Support for a Fresh Start